Operation Stack

-Operation Stack is a procedure used by Kent Police and the Port of Dover in England to park (or "stack") lorries on the M20 motorway in Kent when services across the English Channel, such as those through the Channel Tunnel or from the Port of Dover, are disrupted, for example by bad weather, industrial action, fire or derailments in the tunnel.
+Operation Stack was a procedure used by Kent Police and the Port of Dover in England to park (or "stack") lorries on the M20 motorway in Kent when services across the English Channel, such as those through the Channel Tunnel or from the Port of Dover, are disrupted, for example by bad weather, industrial action, fire, or derailments in the tunnel.
+Since 2019, it has been superseded by the Operation Brock contraflow system.

-Operation Stack is managed by Kent Police using powers under the Civil Contingencies Act 2004 and coordinated by a multi-agency group known as Operation Fennel.
+Operation Stack was managed by Kent Police using powers under the Civil Contingencies Act 2004 and coordinated by a multi-agency group known as Operation Fennel.

 According to Damian Green MP, by 2007 the system had been implemented 74 times in the 20 years since it was first introduced.

 Causes

 Operation Stack is implemented whenever there is an urgent need to inhibit the flow of traffic to the Channel Tunnel and the Port of Dover, which handle 90% of freight traffic between the United Kingdom and mainland Europe.
 There are officially only 550 parking spaces for HGVs in Kent, so if access to cross-channel services is restricted, congestion would quickly spread across the county.

-The most common causes of Operation Stack are severe weather that either cancels or restricts ferry services, industrial action at the French ports of Calais, Dunkirk and Boulogne, and electrical failures in the Channel Tunnel.
+The most common causes of Operation Stack are severe weather that either cancels or restricts ferry services, industrial action at the French ports of Calais, Dunkirk, and Boulogne, and electrical failures in the Channel Tunnel.

 Procedure

-The M20 is the main road from the London Orbital Motorway, the M25, the world's largest and busiest ring road, to the Port of Dover, the busiest ferry terminal in Europe, and the Channel Tunnel.
-It runs south-east from the M25 near Swanley through Kent via the county town Maidstone, Ashford and Folkestone to Dover.
+The M20 is the main road from the London Orbital Motorway (the M25), the world's largest and busiest ring road, to the Port of Dover, the busiest ferry terminal in Europe, and the Channel Tunnel.
+It runs south-east from the M25 near Swanley through Kent via the county town Maidstone, Ashford, and Folkestone to Dover.
 Most of the road is three lanes in each direction as far Folkestone, then two lanes to Dover.

-Lorries are parked on the carriageways as below, with all other traffic diverted onto the A20:
+Lorries are parked on the carriageways as below, with all other traffic diverted onto the parallel A20 road: